OCHA-DAP/hdx-python-country/doc/main.md

 # Summary

-The HDX Python Country Library provides utilities to map between country and region codes and names, to convert between currencies and to match administrative level one names from different sources.
+The HDX Python Country Library provides utilities to map between country and region codes and names and to match administrative level one names from different sources.
+It also provides utilities for foreign exchange enabling obtaining current and historic FX rates for different currencies.

 # Contents